algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 Skipping the boring parts, there are 4 stages of turning C programs into executables:

-1. **Preprocessing** expands macros, pulls included source from header files, and stripps off comments from source code: `gcc -E souce.c` (outputs preprocessed source to stdout)
+1. **Preprocessing** expands macros, pulls included source from header files, and strips off comments from source code: `gcc -E source.c` (outputs preprocessed source to stdout)
 2. **Compiling** parses the source, checks for syntax errors, converts it into an immediate representation, performs optimizations, and finally translates it into assembly language: `gcc -S file.c` (emits an `.s` file)
 3. **Assembly** turns it into machine code, except that external function calls like `printf` are substituted with placeholders: `gcc -c file.c` (emits an `.o` file, called *object file*)
 4. **Linking** finally resolves the function calls by plugging in their actual addresses, and produces an executable binary: `gcc -o binary file.c`